 - Module 3: Mentoring guidelines and tools

 - Module 5: Mentoring and the QTLS supporter

 If you are a SET member log in to your account to register for this course.

-If you are supporting a QTLS applicant please register via this page.
+If you are supporting a QTLS applicant please register via the Mentoring Programme QTLS supporter registration page.

 If you are not currently a member of SET, join now to access the full range of member benefits.
 Joining is easy and only takes a few minutes.